Reishauer: Corporate structure

 Reishauer AG is a subsidiary of Reishauer Beteiligungen AG, to which the German Felsomat AG has been part since 2010.
 The most important customers are the automotive industry and its suppliers.
 Reishauer has branches in Germany, France, Japan, China, and the USA.

 Products

 Reishauer manufactures gear grinding machines, grinding and dressing tools, clamping systems, and automation solutions.
 All components are supplied from one source with more than 80% vertical integration.
 Machines specifically customized for each customer.
 Reishauer offers complete systems for the production of high-quality gears, including loading and unloading systems for its gear grinding machines.
 Almost 100% of the products are exported.
 Reishauer describes its performance system as a Circle of Competence, in which all machine components, tooling, and automation are manufactured in-house.

+Digital products

+The ARGUS monitoring system represents Reishauer's first comprehensive digital product, which was presented at EMO 2019 and launched the following year.
+ARGUS monitors and evaluates the dressing and grinding processes in real-time.
+Through the ARGUS WebApp, process and component analyses can be carried out.
+According to the company, a frequency evaluation identifies potentially noise-critical gears and immediately removes them from the value creation process.
+In September 2023, the myReishauer application platform was introduced.
+This serves as a direct access point for Reishauer customers to Reishauer's digital products and eLearning content.